 Set in Scotland, this tragedy tells the tale of the ambitious Lord Macbeth who, after hearing witches prophesying that he will be king, takes matters into his own hands (with the help of his power-hungry wife) and murders the king, Duncan.
 This sets off a series of events that lead to the couple’s tragic fate.

 There are several reasons why this particular play is on my list.
 First, because honestly the witches are pretty awesome.
 I mean, I would love to have the job of sitting in a swamp, mixing my cauldron and waiting for someone to come by so I might tell them they would be king.
 Then just sit back and watch the bloodshed begin.
 Best.
 Job.
 Ever.

 Lady Macbeth, as well, is a brilliant character who, while first is portrayed as power-hungry, soon loses her mind to guilt.
-Madness is a powerful theme in this play and, since madness fascinates me so much, that is another reason why this play in on this list.
+Madness is a powerful theme in this play and, since madness fascinates me so much, that is another reason why it in on this list.
 What I love about the play is that is it like a warning to those who wish for power.
-Remember, you will always die, so why destroy other’s lives for a short moment in the light.
+Remember, you will always die, so why destroy other’s lives for a short moment of glory?

 4. A Midsummer’s Night’s Dream

 Set in the fairytale forest outside of Athens, this tells the story of three groups of people and how their tales intertwine in said forest.
 The first group is two sets of lovers, involved in a complex love square as one of the couples attempts to elope with the other fast on their heels.